 What happens if enough water gets in?

-Anecdotes suggest the two likely outcomes are; that the beacon will fail to operate if you activate it, or it will activate without you pressing the button.
-That’s why having more than one device per group is well worth considering.
+Anecdotes suggest the two likely outcomes are that the beacon will fail if you activate it, or that it will activate without you pressing the button.
+That’s another reason why having more than one device per group is well worth considering.

 In December 2018, a group of Packrafters on the classic Hollyford-Pyke loop were somewhat bemused to see a SAR volunteer hop out of the helicopter which landed on the river bank beside them.

-The group had begun a several week holiday with 3 devices; A satellite tracker and two PLBs.
-The first trip of the holiday, was a fantastic trip from Gorge Sound to the Stillwater river, then onto the Doon.
-The group’s satellite tracker was in a jacket pocket during the pouring rain and water must have gotten in.
-The unit seemed to go bezerk, with random flashing lights, totally out of kilter with the normal indications you’d expect for a normally functioning device.
-They figured something was wrong, but since it was only a one-way tracking device, they only found out on return that it had actually failed on day 2 (of an 8 day trip…)
+The group had begun a several-week holiday with 3 devices; A satellite tracker and two PLBs.
+The first trip of the holiday was a fantastic journey from Gorge Sound to the Stillwater river, then onto the Doon valley.
+The group’s satellite tracker was in a jacket pocket during the pouring rain and water had gotten in.
+Later in the trip, the unit seemed to go bezerk, with random flashing lights, totally out of kilter with the normal indications you’d expect.
+They figured something was wrong, but since it was only a one-way tracking device, they only found out back in civilization that it had actually failed on day 2 (of an 8 day trip…)

-The chopper pilot told them the only received a signal from the 121.5MHz homing signal from 10km, and only then intermittently.
+The chopper pilot had only received a signal from the 121.5MHz homing signal from 10km, and only then intermittently.

 When the SAR team arrived, they asked if the group had a beacon.
-The team pulled out the two they had, and found one of them had a flickering ‘activation’ light, and moisture could be seen inside (it had a see-through case).
-They figured that was the faulty beacon, and the SAR team took it away… The group was able to continue on its merry way, albiet with only 1 (hopefully) functioning device in the party.
+The team pulled out the two they had, and found one of them had a flickering ‘activation’ light, and moisture could be seen inside the units clear case.
+They figured that was the faulty beacon, and the SAR team took it away.
+The group was able to continue on its merry way, now with only 1 (hopefully) functioning device in the party.

-After returning home, the group learned that their loved ones had been a little stressed trying to get in contact with one another after the RCC called..
-Ensuring you give your loved ones the contact information of the single ’emergency contact person’ for a trip will ease the stress during a possible incident.
+After returning home, the group learned that their loved ones had been a little stressed trying to get in contact with one another after the RCC called.
+Ensuring you give your loved ones the contact information of nominated single ’emergency contact person’ for a trip will ease the stress during a possible incident.

 How can I ensure the unit will be safe from immersion?

 A number of people advocate for rigid waterproof boxes (Pelican Cases, Otter Boxes etc etc).
-Whilst these do provide extra physical protection from impacts, they are easy to fasten incorrectly, and can fail more easily if the seal is subject to dirt or debris.
-These boxes can be bulky and are not as light as a drybag, but they are well worth considering in conjunction with a dry bag in activities where water and impact is par for the course.
+Whilst these do provide extra physical protection from impacts, they are easy to fasten incorrectly, and the seal can fail more easily in dirty environments.
+These boxes are more bulky and are not as light as a drybag, but they are well worth considering in conjunction with a dry bag in activities where water and impact is par for the course.
 (Kayaking, Packrafting, Canyoning, Coasteering etc…)